thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 ###### *see [ERC721Handler](../../../src/token/ERC721/ProtocolERC721Handler.sol)*
 ### Data Recorded

 This rule requires that the handler record the timestamp for each tokenId's last trade.
-This is recorded only after the rule is activated and after each successfull transfer.
+This is recorded only after the rule is activated and after each successful transfer.
 ```c
 mapping(uint256 => uint64) lastTxDate;
 ```